 Jesus has some searching words to day about children, relatives and the cultivation of mercy towards those closest to us.
 We are apt to have a short fuse with all three.

-How hard it is for us to do this right, v15-17, the order of rebuke and discipline.
+How hard for us is the order of rebuke and discipline.

-Forgiveness is to be tightly bound up in our acts of rebuke and discipline.
+Forgiveness is tightly bound up in our acts of rebuke and discipline.

 * Father God,

 We so often think to judge another, to call out other sin and wrongdoing, and forget Your great mercy to us.